 - WordPress VS. Shopify

 - Best Website CMS Platform

 In this article, you’ll learn why WordPress reigns supreme for creating some of the best websites around, as well as see a head-to-head comparison between WordPress and other website creation services.
 Before we get into that, let’s cover some industry terminology.

 What is a website hosting service?

 Web hosting can be compared to buying a piece of property to build your home.
 Instead of buying land to begin building your dream home, you’re buying a place (server) on the internet that will house and support you in building your dream website.
 Hosting your website precedes the website development process.
 You can’t build a house without land, just like you can’t build a website without a host!

 So, for example, the BragDeal server will host your site, register your domain, and support software and plugins to enable the construction of your site right then and there.
 Many website builders will also offer hosting services.
 Once you have your online real estate, you can begin the process of building your website yourself or hire a professional web design agency!

 What is a website builder?

-In the simplest explanation, a website builder is the tools and software required to build a website, oftentimes provided by a hosting company.
-The website builders (and content management systems) we’ll discuss further down include, WordPress, Wix, Squarespace, Shopify, Drupal, GoDaddy Builder, Weebly, Magneto, Joomla, and Webflow.
+In the simplest terms, a website builder is the tools and software required to build a website.
+Most builders are provided by your hosting company or web design team.
+The website builders (and content management systems) we’ll discuss further down include WordPress, Wix, Squarespace, Shopify, Drupal, GoDaddy Builder, Weebly, Magneto, Joomla, and Webflow.
 Some features you might want to consider before choosing the best website builder for you are: